PT Adaro Indonesia (AI)

 PT Bukit Enim Energi (BEE)

-PT Bhakti Energi Persada
+PT Bhakti Energi Persada (BEP)

 Kestrel Coal Mine (Kestrel)

-Kestrel’s acquisition is a significant milestone in our strategic expansion of metallurgical coal portfolio and will strengthen our position in the metallurgical coal market and sustain AE’s growth over the longer term.
-Kestrel’s product is an established premium high volatile hard coking coal (HV HCC) which has low ash and phosphorus content and high fluidity properties, making it a valued component in coke oven feed blends.
+Kestrel’s acquisition is a significant milestone in our strategic expansion of metallurgical coal portfolio and will strengthen our position in the metallurgical coal market and sustain AEI’s growth over the longer term.
+Kestrel’s product is an established premium hard coking coal which has low ash and phosphorus content and high fluidity properties, making it a valued component in coke oven feed blends.

 Coal Resources and Reserves

 In 2021, Adaro Group has more than 4 billion of coal resources and 1 billion of coal reserves.
 More details can be seen in the 2021 Annual Report, page 72-29.